aelliixx/seenthis/README.md

 So, while not part of the spec, I felt a gallery was the best looking and functional approach, although I did try a simple text list of media initially.

 Video playback feature was poorly described in the spec, and given that I had spent a handful of hours on this already, I decided to leave it out.

+More nuanced design decisions are documented in the code, as comments.

 ## Conclusion